Things To Do While You’re Still Sentient

 3. Automate RMDs (required minimum distributions) from your retirement accounts.

 If you’re receiving RMDs from an IRA, take the full year distribution each January, withhold taxes, and electronically transfer the funds to either your taxable investment account or your bank account.
 Instruct your financial firm to do this automatically every year.
-Now, with all your free time, put on a knee brace and go make a racket with the early morning oldtimers pickleball crowd.
+Now, with all your free time, put on knee and elbow braces and go make a racket with the rest of the early morning oldtimers pickleball crowd.

 4. Consider purchasing a lifetime annuity.